zzzprojects/EntityFramework-Extensions/README.md

 ```

 ##### Flexibility
-Bulk operations offers hundred of customization such as BatchSize, Custom Key, Custom Mapping, etc.
+Bulk operations offer hundreds of customization such as BatchSize, Custom Key, Custom Mapping, etc.

 ## PRO Version
 _PRO Version unlocked for the current month_